-Editor’s note: Whether there is a need for discovery before communication will be base on an SA2 decision.
+Editor’s note: Whether there is a need for discovery before communication will be based on an SA2 decision.

 Editor’s note: More details on the credentials for establishing DAA connections are FFS.

 Editor’s note: Details on authorisation for C2 pairing are FFS.